Caujac

 Caujac (/fr/) is a commune in the Haute-Garonne department in southwestern France.

 Geography

-The commune is bordered by five other communes: Auterive to the north, Grazac to the northwest, Esperce to the west, Cintegabelle to the east, and finally by Gaillac-Toulza to the south.
+The commune is bordered by five other communes: Auterive to the north, Grazac to the northwest, Esperce to the west, Cintegabelle to the east, and Gaillac-Toulza to the south.

+History

+Caujac was part of the zone libre during World War II, which was occupied by Nazi Germany from 1942 until southern France was liberated in August 1944.